tim-rayner/aoc-2025-java/README.md

 Each day includes a minimal JUnit test file to ensure:

-- The solution method runs
+- Both challenge methods run
 - The class loads correctly
 - Logic can be validated using sample inputs